-Sophie is leading the Morrisons Net Zero Agriculture programme, which is a multifaceted industry leading approach to improving the sustainability of its supply chain.
-Over the last 12 months this has included the launch of the first school of sustainable farming in the UK in what is described as “a world first partnership” between Morrisons, Harper Adams, McDonalds and the NFU.
-She has also launched ‘tree advisors’ to help farmers plant trees in the right place, and a support scheme to help farmers achieve net zero by 2030.
+Sophie is leading the Morrisons Net Zero Agriculture programme which is a multifaceted industry leading approach to improving the sustainability of its supply chain.
+This has included the launch of the first School of Sustainable Farming in the UK in what is described as ‘a world first partnership’ between Morrisons, Harper Adams, McDonalds and the NFU.
+She has also launched tree advisors to help farmers plant trees in the right place and a support scheme to help producers achieve net zero by 2030

 Meat Businesswoman Award – Poultry

 A number of nominations confirm Danica’s integrity and resilience working in different roles in technical and accomplishing great achievements for 2 Sisters.
 One nomination said: “There is nothing this lady doesn’t know about poultry.
 With over two decades of experience she leads the way for women.
 She is a tenacious driven individual who has developed colleagues around her.
 She is a fountain of knowledge and a pleasure to work with.
 She strives to make her site teams the best so they can deliver the best product.”
 Another commented: “Danica has devoted her life to the protein industry in both red meat and poultry.
 Professional leadership qualities and genuine commitment and expertise within the meat industry has come through for all of her career.”
 The general consensus confirms that Danica provides a pillar of support for the business.
 She is a specialist in processing and has extensive experience from a career centred around meat manufacturing.